What is World Mosquito Day?

 The Mosquito Life Cycle

+Why not educate yourself this World Mosquito Day by learning more about their life cycle?
 Although mosquitoes are found worldwide and are different, they have a similar life cycle.
 The mosquito has four life cycle stages.

 The life cycle starts with an adult female mosquito laying an egg on water or moist soil.